polynetwork/dev-docs/new_product/integrate_contracts/launch.md

 - If you encounter an error submitting this transaction, there is something wrong with your contract on the target chain.
 Consider doing the following:
-  - Make sure the "method" (the function of your contract called by target chain) is allowed to be called by the CCM contract on the target chain.
+  - Make sure the "method" (the function of your contract called by target chain) is allowed to be called by CCM contract on the target chain.
   - Check that the txData (one of the input parameters of the cross-chain function) can be parsed correctly by the "method" on the target chain.